Skip to main content

 Why provide CCM to patients?

 Both patients and providers may benefit from CCM services.
 Providers may have previously provided CCM services to patients; however, the CCM billing code allows for an opportunity to receive payment for these services.
 Patients will receive a better coordinated team of healthcare professionals to help them stay healthy, a comprehensive care plan to set and track progress towards health goals, and support between regular face-to-face visits.
-Providers will not only receive payment for providing care coordination, but may also improve practice efficiency, and patient compliance and satisfaction.
+Providers will receive payment for providing care coordination and may also improve practice efficiency and patient compliance and satisfaction.
 CCM aligns well with the patient-centered medical home (PCMH) model, accountable care organization (ACO), and other alternative payment models.

 How do I identify patients who would benefit from CCM?